microsoft/FluidFramework/docs/content/docs/concepts/summarization.md

 ### Snapshot Format

 Snapshot is downloaded from the storage (typically on document load) and is the container's state at a point in time.
-A snapshot is represented by an `ISnapshotTree` which is defined in [this file][storage-protocol] and has the following basic structure (some optional properties are removed for simplicity):
+A snapshot is represented by an `ISnapshotTree` which is defined in [storage.ts in the protocol-definitions package][storage-protocol] and has the following basic structure (some optional properties are removed for simplicity):

 ```typescript
 export interface ISnapshotTree {